1 November 2018

-As obligate mutualisms, both organisms are interdependent and cannot survive without the other.
+In obligate mutualism, both organisms are interdependent and cannot survive without the other.

-Facultive mutualisms, on the other hand, are not dependent on this interaction and so plant and ant could survive apart.
+In facultative mutualism, on the other hand, neither organism is dependent on this interaction and so plant and ant could survive apart.

 Either way, by studying ant-plant interactions, we may be able to plan our conservation efforts better.

-The community dynamics of ants are a good ecological indicator, tellling us whether a particular habit is being disturbed and how it can recover.
+The community dynamics of ants are a good ecological indicator, telling us whether a particular habitat is being disturbed and how it can recover.